TwiTech/NIS-Drug-Prediction/README.md

-# NIS-Drug-Prediction
+# DATA ANALYSIS PROJECT
-This project consist of:
+This page consist of series of data science projects and each project consists of:
 Data Cleaning
-Data Exploration and
+Data Exploration
 Data Prepocessing
-using python and powerbi
+and feature engineering